nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 second part of the implementation, the `MainWindow` handles the notification command and requests the notifications from `Logic`, which in turn requests from model.
 The `MainWindow` then sends the notification string to the `NotifWindow` to be displayed.

-### Representing birthdates of clients

-#### Current Implementation

-The birthdate of each client is currently represented as a `LocalDate` object instead of a `String`.
-This allows us to use `LocalDate.parse()` to check for the validity of dates, as well as restricting the range of input dates from `1900-01-01` to `LocalDate.now()`.

-#### Proposed Extension

-One of the planned features is to alert the user if the birthday of a client is occurring in the upcoming week.
-This requires us to check through each person stored within the app to see whether their birthday (derived from their birthdate) occurs before `LocalDate.now().plusDays(7)`.
-This check will be done upon launching the app.
-If >=1 persons have upcoming birthdays, a pop-up box will be served to the user to remind them of the birthdays.

-### Representing premiums of insurance plans

-The premium of a client's insurance plan is represented and stored as a `String` to support large amounts without the risk of overflow.
-The validity of the user's input amount is checked using regular expression.
-Unnecessary leading zeroes in the input string are then trimmed and the input string is padded with zeroes as necessary to format it to 2 decimal places.

 --------------------------------------------------------------------------------------------------------------------